ey92/notes/2668notes.md

 - Theban Tomb 320 (aka DB 320, 1881, W Thebes)
     - home to 40 royal mummies, including Queen Ahhotep (II)
 - priests kept a record of moving mummies in "_dockets_"
-    - sometimes written directly on coffen
+    - sometimes written directly on coffin
     - e.g. moved Ramesses I to Seti I's tomb, and again to Amenhotep II's (KV 35, where 16 other royal mummies found)
 - only Amenhotep II and Tutankhamun found in their own tombs
 - much movement beginning at end of D18

 ## Ahmose 1570-1546
-- direcly related to D17
+- directly related to D17
 - expelled Hyksos ~ 1550 from Avaris
 - founded D18 and re-consolidated the state
 - mother Ahhotep also led troops
 - pyramid found in Abydos in 1997
     - probably cenotaph
     - mummy in TT 320 cache
-    - associate death with Osiries
+    - associate death with Osiris
 - 2 steles how kingdom put back together
 - **Donation Stele**
     - "buys" 2nd priesthood of AMun for wife